top of page

 Outreach

 Trinity's Outreach Committee extends the support of our Parish to the wider community.
-Through dedicated fundraising, we
+Through dedicated fundraising and volunteer participation, we support:

 • St. Nicholas Gifts - support to Jackson County Child Welfare